UnipolSai hikes dividend payout after 2020 profit rises

 Consolidated net profit came in at 853.1 million euros ($1.03 billion) from 721 million euros a year earlier, stripping out one-off charges related to staff layoffs.

+Insurance premiums fell 13% to 12.2 billion euros, dragged down by a 26% drop in life business revenues, mainly due to limited commercial activity during the lockdown periods, while non-life insurance revenues were down 4.6%

+However UnipolSai's combined ratio, a measure of profitability for its non-life division, which is its highest revenue contributor, was at 87%, improved from 94.2% in 2019 thanks to declining motor claims.

-UnipolSai said it planned to pay a 0.19 euro dividend per share this year, up from 0.16 euro the previous year.
+UnipolSai said it planned to pay a 0.19 euro dividend per share this year, up from 0.16 euro the previous year, after its consolidated solvency ratio, a key measure of financial strength, rose to 277% from 252% in 2019.

+UnipolSai's parent company, Unipol Group UNP.MI, said it would pay a dividend of 0.28 euro per share this year.
+Last year the group did not pay out any dividends following regulatory recommendations to conserve capital.

 ($1 = 0.8246 euros)